openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

-3. When Kleopatra presents the **Key Pair Successfully Created** dialog box, click **Send Certificate by EMail** to send the public key (and only the public key) to your edX program manager.
+3. When Kleopatra presents the **Key Pair Successfully Created** dialog box, click **Send Certificate by EMail** to send the public key (and only the public key) to your edX Partner Manager.

 #.
 Optionally, click **Make a Backup Copy of Your Key Pair** to store both of
    the keys on a removable data storage device.